Loading...

 Sri Lanka offers visa paths including Work Visa, Digital Nomad Visa, Residence Visa.
 Thailand provides Destination Thailand Visa (DTV), Elite Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Sri Lanka if your priority is affordability.
-Choose Thailand if safety comes first.
-For healthcare, Thailand has the edge, while Thailand offers stronger career opportunities.
+Choose Sri Lanka if safety comes first.
+For healthcare, Sri Lanka has the edge, while Thailand offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.